asprout/Fish-Eat-Fish_Game/LOG.md

 6.15

-fixed the death bug, level list done, colorrrrrs!- Fawn
+fixed the death bug, level list done, colorrrrrs! - Fawn

+THINGS LEFT TO DO:
+Frenzy thing
+Transitions between stages

+THINGS TO DO IF WE HAVE TIME:
+Temporary speed boost, multiplier, slowdown Start/Instruction/Win screen?
+Change fonts into vectors, they're a bit fuzzy
+Thing on the menu bar that lets you know what you can eat/can't eat